 - Gain experience and get involved on campus.
 Volunteering, joining organizations and participating in activities strengthens your résumé.

 - Take a self-assessment to explore career options that could be right for you.

 - Use Handshake to search for internship and part-time job opportunities.

 Make it a point to focus on specific career planning tasks each year.
 Your career advisor can help you figure out what to tackle each year.
 In general the following lists are a good starting point.

-Employers: Use CareerGate to post and manage jobs and internships.
+Employers: Use Handshake to post and manage jobs and internships.
 Visit the link above to post your positions.
 To assist you, here is an article.

 Job Seekers (current students and alumni): Wingate University students and alumni are able to apply for jobs and internships online, to upload cover letters and resumes, and to contact employers regarding specific opportunities.
 Click on the student link above.
 Your password will be the same as your Wingate email password.

 Faculty/Staff: Contact the Office of Career Development to request an account.

-Prospective Students: You will be given access to CareerGate once you have your login to the Wingate email system.
+Prospective Students: You will be given access to Handshake once you have your login to the Wingate email system.